-- At any time after a Formal Complaint is filed but prior to reaching a determination regarding responsibility, the parties may request to engage in an Informal Resolution process established by the College. - Both parties must provide voluntary, written consent to participate in Informal Resolution. - Informal Resolution cannot be used to resolve allegations that an employee sexually harassed a student, including allegations involving a student-employee if the alleged conduct occurred in the context of their employment. - The Title IX Coordinator assigned to the matter may facilitate the Informal Resolution process or assign a Designee, another College employee or a third-party, all of whom are referred to as the Facilitator for purposes of this section. - The Facilitator will provide the parties with written notice disclosing the allegations, the requirements of the Informal Resolution process, and the rights and responsibilities resulting from participation in the process. - The Facilitator can present a framework of potential remedies to guide the parties in negotiation, facilitate the process, and assist in reducing any agreement to writing, but the parties themselves must come to an agreement. - The Title IX Coordinator, in consultation with appropriate College officials, is responsible for reviewing and determining whether any agreement reached through the Informal Resolution process is appropriate.
+At any time after a Formal Complaint is filed but prior to reaching a determination regarding responsibility, the parties may request to engage in an Informal Resolution process established by the College.

+- Both parties must provide voluntary, written consent to participate in Informal Resolution. - Informal Resolution cannot be used to resolve allegations that an employee sexually harassed a student, including allegations involving a student-employee if the alleged conduct occurred in the context of their employment. - The Title IX Coordinator assigned to the matter may facilitate the Informal Resolution process or assign a Designee, another College employee or a third-party, all of whom are referred to as the Facilitator for purposes of this section. - The Facilitator will provide the parties with written notice disclosing the allegations, the requirements of the Informal Resolution process, and the consequences resulting from participation in the process. - The Facilitator can present a framework of potential remedies to guide the parties in negotiation, facilitate the process, and assist in reducing any agreement to writing, but the parties themselves must come to an agreement. - The parties may not bind the College to a resolution that the College does not deem appropriate.
+The Title IX Coordinator, in consultation with appropriate College officials, is responsible for reviewing and determining whether any agreement reached through the Informal Resolution process is appropriate.